ryantanjh/ghfm/README.md

 ## Trade File Generation for Prime Brokers and Fund Administrators

 **Prototype**: The UI includes a trade report export feature that generates CSV files from internal trade records.
 Users can download complete trade history via the Trades page.
+This trade history is based on trades stored in the internal database.

 **Production**: Trade files for prime brokers and fund administrators would be generated through scheduled cron jobs:
 - Automated daily/monthly reports aggregating trade activity by broker, strategy, or account